Skip to content

 Expired Certificate.

-Cryptographic key pair associated with the certificate is no longer valid and this may cause security risks.
+The Cryptographic key pair associated with the certificate is no longer valid and this may cause security risks.
 Always use a valid certificate.
-To access the Designer after a certificate has expired, delete the tls.json file in the installation directory of yunIO and restart the yunIO service.
+To access the Designer after a certificate has expired, delete the tls.json file in the yunIO installation directory (C:\Program Files\Theobald Software\yunIO\config\servers\) and restart the yunIO service.
 This resets all TLS settings in yunIO, including the certificate selection.

 1. Before the old certificate expires, install a new certificate on the server machine.

-2. Open the yunIO Designer and switch to the new certificate, see Server Settings - Transport Layer Security.
+2. Open the yunIO Designer and reference the new certificate, see Server Settings - Transport Layer Security.

 3. Delete the old certificate from the Microsoft Certificate Store.